ParampreetWIL/CRUD_Go/README.md

 # CRUD GoLang

-This is the simple ToDo API implemented in GoLang with Fiber framework.
+Simple ToDo API implemented in GoLang with Fiber framework.
 This project uses SQLc and PGX to interact with the database.

 ## Steps to Run